retroelec/T-HMI-C64/README.md

 - "illegal instructions" test suite fails
 - rarly CPU is blocked after loading a game
 - some games have graphic errors
-- some games are not working at all
+- some games are not working at all (probably mostly due to the timing issues mentioned above)

 ### Games